 The OSWM&R works to ensure that non-hazardous solid waste produced on the Georgia Tech campus is handled in an efficient, economic and sustainable manner.
 Our office manages the solid waste contract for the Georgia Tech campus.
 Under the terms of the contract, campus waste in dumpsters, roll-offs and compactors is collected on a regular basis and land filled.

 The OSWM&R strives to make the Georgia Tech campus more sustainable by diverting waste through recycling and other recovery programs.
 Our comprehensive recycling program includes conveniently located collection sites and regular pick-ups for campus wide recycling.
-In addition, we coordinate recycling initiatives for special events, home football games and the annual Earth Day Celebration.
+In addition, we coordinate recycling initiatives for special events, home football games and the annual Earth Day Festival.
 The OSWM&R is committed to improving and expanding opportunities for recycling, recovery and reuse in order to divert the largest possible percentage of Georgia Tech’s waste from the waste stream.

 Our success hinges on the active participation of everyone on campus.
 This office makes every effort to raise awareness for the importance of reducing and diverting waste and to encourage the cooperation of the Georgia Tech community in our recycling and recovery programs.
 We organize Georgia Tech’s annual Earth Day Festival, work closely with student groups on environmental initiatives, meet with incoming freshmen at FASET, and produce a monthly newsletter with information and updates about the campus recycling program.